• Skip to main content

 Improving your overall health by adopting a healthier lifestyle can have a positive impact on your IBS.
 Poor eating habits, such as eating while you drive or eating too fast, can trigger IBS symptoms.
 Schedule time in your day to eat and enjoy your meals without haste or distractions to help your body digest better.

 Making healthier lifestyle and diet choices can help you to manage your IBS and improve your quality of life.
-If you’re experiencing the symptoms of IBS your family doctor can help with your plan to manage the condition.
+If you’re experiencing the symptoms of IBS, your family doctor can help with your plan to manage the condition.
 If you’ve been diagnosed with IBS and would like to speak with a doctor or nutritionist about your symptoms call our family practice at 916-392-4000 for an appointment or contact River Bend Medical Associates.

 At our Sacramento area medical practice, we are committed to delivering quality health care and promoting the well-being of our patients.
 As part of your medical team, we are here to provide you with the best care in all aspects of your health care needs.